 - Show external hard drives in Finder: Go to Finder > Preferences > Sidebar and make sure the "External disks" under "Locations" is ticked.
 Then your external hard drive will appear in Finder.

 4. Access the External Hard Drive by /Volumes/ Folder

-If the external hard drive is not showing up on Mac as usual, where else you can find the hard drive?
+If the external hard drive is not showing up on Mac still, where else you can find the hard drive?
 In fact, you can try your luck by checking the /Volumes/ folder.
 Most of the time, Mac will show connected and mounted volumes there.